301-Redirect/.github/profile/README.md

 ## Authors & contributors

-The original setup of this repository is by [FULL_NAME](https://github.com/GITHUB_USERNAME).
+The original setup of this organisation is by [Sasutski](https://github.com/sasutski).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/GITHUB_USERNAME/REPO_SLUG/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/301-redirect/.github/contributors).

 ## Security